 You can use granulated white sugar or brown sugar to make the crust of this recipe.

 If you don’t have a kitchen torch, you can top your creme brulée with whipped cream and a little dusting of cinnamon.

 How Long Does Creme Brulée Last in the Fridge

 Creme brulee leftovers will last in the fridge for up to 3 days.
 This means it’s the perfect dessert to make ahead if you’re planning on cooking a full holiday or Thanksgiving menu.

 - 1 teaspoon pure vanilla extract

 - ½ cup pumpkin puree

 - 6 large egg yolks

-- Remove the pot from the heat, and slowly whisk while you incorporate the egg mixture into the half & half mixture.
-Whisk continuously until both mixtures are well combined.
+- Remove the saucepan from the heat and slowly whisk in the egg mixture.
+Whisk continuously until the mixture is smooth.